 - Keep local copies of content items saved to your device for offline use and sync with WebCenter when reconnected

 - Maintain WebCenter security to control content access

 - Organize local content into a personalized folder structure

-- View content on your mobile device including PDFs, HTML content, images, and video
+- View content such as PDFs, HTML content, images, and videos on your mobile device

 - Add items to the email cart and send your contacts links to download items from a secured temporary download site